JD Vance Family History

 In 2017 JD bought property, located some three miles outside of Jackson, which he understood had been owned by his ancestors.
 Jackson, the county seat of Breathitt, is a small town of about 2,000 in the heart of SE Kentucky’s coal country.
 Most of the people live in the hills around town.

-Breathitt county had not been immune to the family violence found elsewhere in the region.
+In the past this county had not been immune to the family violence found elsewhere in the region.
 In 1874 the Kentucky Governor had to send 60 members of the state militia to Jackson in order to restore order among six feuding families.
-The violence continued, peaking in the early 1900’s.
-Breathitt came to be known as Bloody Breathitt.

-Middletown, Ohio.
 In the early 1900’s Appalachian migrants began to stream out of their mountain homes to the factories of the north.
 Wilburn Vance moved to Cincinnati, Ohio.
 Here he worked as a laborer for the Kroger Packing Company.
-Sadly he was to die there of pneumonia in 1929 at the tender age of twenty-three.
+Sadly he was to die of pneumonia in 1929 at the tender age of twenty-three.

 Middleton had grown up around a giant steel mill.
 Papaw, despite becoming a violent alcoholic, had a good life there as a worker for the American Rolling Mill Company.